 Jasper County, as did other counties in Georgia, furnished its quota of men and material to the Confederate States Army during the disastrous Civil War.

 The first company of volunteers was organized in 1861 by George T. Bartlett and named the “Glover Guard” in honor of the company recruited by Eli Glover during the Creek War.
 This company became officially Company “G” of the 4th Regiment, Georgia Infantry, Army of Northern Virginia C.S.A. and participated in the heavy fighting of that celebrated Army.

 Portions of General Sherman’s Army passed through Jasper County on its “March to the Sea”.
-Foraging parties of the Federal Army took what they wished, or could find, of food; cattle, hogs, grain and destroyed by fire, or otherwise, much property, such as cotton, for which they had no need.
+Foraging parties of the Federal Army took what they wished, or could find, of food, cattle, hogs, grain.
+They destroyed by fire, or otherwise, property such as cotton, for which they had no need.

-After the Civil War the Confederate veteran, many still suffering from his wounds and with health impaired, returned to his farm with nothing to begin anew with but his land and a determination to overcome all obstacles and fortunately with the seemingly insatiable demand for cotton from the hungry textile mills of ‘ Great Britain, the farmer was able to regain a livelihood.
+After the Civil War the Confederate veteran, many still suffering from his wounds and with health impaired, returned to his farm with nothing to begin anew, but his land and a determination to overcome all obstacles and fortunately with the seemingly insatiable demand for cotton from the hungry textile mills of Great Britain, the farmer was able to regain a livelihood.

 The population of the County grew with the increased production of cotton.
-The zenith in population was reached in the year 1910 when the census recorded 16, 552 inhabitants.
+The zenith in population was reached in the year 1910 when the census recorded 16,552 inhabitants.
 The arrival of the boll weevil put a stop to the one crop agriculture and caused a rapid migration of farm labor from the County.
-The population of Jasper County decreased from 16, 362 in 1920 to 8,594 in 1930 and has continued to decline; the 1960 census being 6,135.
+The population of Jasper County decreased from 16,362 in 1920 to 8,594 in 1930 and continued to decline; the 1960 census being 6,135.